V-Mountain aka V Rock Rock Climbing

 Per Jesse Morehouse: this is also known as V Rock, its name on the USGS maps.
 The mountain it's on is V Mountain (also on USGS).
-This is a beautiful place for sure and has the best concentration of stone in the county.
+This is a beautiful place for sure and has the best concentration of stone in the county, and some of the best crack climbing in the state (at least as good as Turkey Rocks).
 I've heard that climbers have been visiting here since the '70s and routes go up to 5.12.
 Water is intermittent, and the approach can take from 1-2 hours.
 You can see it from US 84 in the big curve South of the Buckles Lake Rd.
 It is a real adventure destination.

 Per Jesse Morehouse: